kevinjoyner/connect-user-htmlTweets/README.md

 # connect-user-tweets

 Middleware for [connect](https://github.com/senchalabs/connect) that registers an endpoint to look up Tweets posted by a given user.
+Tweets will be cached on the connect server to help prevent going over Twitter's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1).

 ## Install